 An SSL certificate encrypts the data that your users enter into your website, allowing it to transmit safely from the browser to your website.
 SSL certificates are essential if you collect any data from your users.

-cWatch Pro provides Managed Web Application Firewall (WAF) while cWatch Basic do not offer the same.
+cWatch Pro provides Managed Web Application Firewall (WAF) while cWatch Basic does not offer the same.

 Both cWatch Pro and cWatch Basic delivers technical Support with certain features unavailable in the basic version

-cWatch Pro provides 24/7 support, planning, Installation, Training, Troubleshooting, maintenance, upgrades and removal, however, with cWatch Basic version, planning, training and maintenance is not available and the removal can be done only once.
+cWatch Pro provides 24/7 support, planning, Installation, Training, Troubleshooting, maintenance, upgrades and removal, however, with the cWatch Basic version, planning, training and maintenance are not available and the removal can be done only once.

-The above mentioned comparison, would help the SMB users to understand each version better and choose the right website security for SMB websites.
+The above-mentioned comparison would help SMB users to understand each version better and choose the right website security for SMB websites.